DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - An extreme fear of death or going insane

 Long-term or frequent DMT abuse may also result in psychosis or something called hallucinogen persisting perception disorder (HPPD).
 This is rare but HPPD can cause frequent visual disturbances and flashbacks.
 This often results in extreme anxiety and frustration among those who are affected.
+In these instances, a severely addicted person may need professional DMT treatment to heal and sustain their sobriety.

 DMT is not considered an addictive drug.
 However, a person who regularly abuses it may develop signs of physical tolerance and psychological addiction to DMT, such as: